 How to Talk to a Realtor

-First-time home buyers, and sometimes repeat buyers, feel uneasy and don't know how often they should call an agent.
-They don't want to be a bother or be named a troublesome or high maintenance client, but they need answers and feel their agent should provide those answers.
+Many first-time home buyers, and sometimes repeat buyers, feel uneasy and uncertain about how often they can call an agent.
+They don't want to be a bother or be tagged as troublesome or high maintenance.
+But they need answers and they feel that their agent should provide those answers.

-You're probably working with the wrong real estate agent.
-You are a priority to that agent.
-Most agents dearly want to be of service and to be available when questions arise.
+You're probably working with the wrong real estate agent if you're made to feel as though you don't come first.
 Of course, you don't want to call your agent 10 times in a row.
-In fact, after you are in contract to buy a home, calling your agent more than once or twice a day could be considered excessive, but it depends on what is happening.
+In fact, calling your agent more than once or twice a day after you're in contract to buy a home could be considered excessive, but it can depend on what's going on.

-Alternate Communication Methods for Your Real Estate Agent
+Alternate Communication Methods